For the Redshift project in the getting started guide, you'll learn how to set up Redshift and connect it to dbt Cloud.

 initial commit.
 This creates the first commit to your managed repo and allows you to open a branch where you can add new dbt code.

 - Now you should be able to directly query data from your warehouse and execute dbt run.
-You can try this out now:
+Paste your following warehouse-specific code in the IDE:

 select * from `dbt-tutorial.jaffle_shop.customers`